hajnayeb/CNC1/README.md

 # CNC machining for impeller manufacturing:

 **At the University of Calgary, I designed a pump impeller in SolidWorks, and prepared the CNC process in MasterCam 2023.**
-**The process included facing, drilling, countoring and pocketing:**
+**The process included facing, drilling, contouring, pocketing, and waterlining:**

 ![image](https://github.com/hajnayeb/CNC1/assets/74108898/d880b689-8e4d-4d4b-b873-a37173cdde0e)